 The Byron Cup swimming challenge commemorates Lord Byron’s legendary swim across the Bay of Poets in 1822.
 A large number of swimmers register to swim the 7.5 km between Portovenere and Lerici, usually held in August

 The Church of San Pietro stands majestically on the cliff overlooking the sea just above Byron’s Grotto.
 Fashioned in Gothic style with external markings of black and white stripes, it was built over a 5th-century Palaeo-Christian church.
-The Church of San Pietro has a beautiful view of the Cinque Terre coastline and is just a short walk from Villa Claudia.
+The Church of San Pietro has a beautiful view of the Cinque Terre coastline and is just a short walk from this beautiful beach house.

 When next you arrive in Portovenere, go down to Byron’s Bay and put a foot in the water for the old poet.
 Chances are you will be compelled to slide into the comforting warmth of the blue-green Mediterranean Sea… or get inspired to write a poem.